tylermachado/svelte-dataviz-template/README.md

 - USStateHexbin.js: a GeoJSON file to make a hexagon cartogram map of US States

 - USStates.js: a list of US states and their common two-letter abbreviations.

+- wrapLabel.js: a function to wrap long axis labels in D3 charts to multiple lines, similar to (this pattern)[https://bl.ocks.org/mbostock/7555321].